Molinere Underwater Sculpture Park, Molinere Bay, Grenada

 Molinere Underwater Sculpture Park: Art That Becomes Reef

-This is the first underwater sculpture park in the world; it was followed by MUSA in Mexico and other installations elsewhere.
-The Grenada site remains the original and continues to be maintained and expanded.
+This was the world’s first underwater sculpture park; MUSA in Cancun and other installations followed.
+The Grenada site remains the original and is maintained and occasionally expanded.

 Visiting the Park

-The park is accessible by snorkelling and by scuba diving.
-The depth of 3-8 metres makes it suitable for reasonably competent snorkellers, not just certified divers.
-Several dive operators in St. George’s and Grand Anse offer trips specifically to Molinere Bay.
+The depth of 3-8 metres makes the park accessible to reasonably confident snorkellers, not only certified divers.
+Both snorkel and dive operators in St. George’s and Grand Anse run trips to Molinere Bay.

-Aquanauts Grenada (Grand Anse) and Dive Grenada (also Grand Anse) are the established operators.
-A snorkel trip to the park typically costs around USD $50-70 per person including equipment, transport by boat, and a guide who explains the sculptures and points out marine life.
-Dive trips run USD $90-120 for a two-tank dive including the sculpture park and other nearby sites.
+Aquanauts Grenada and Dive Grenada (both based at Grand Anse) are the established operators.
+Snorkel trips cost around USD $50-70 per person including equipment, boat transport, and a guide.
+Dive trips (two-tank, combining the sculpture park with other sites) run USD $90-120.
 Both operators are PADI-affiliated.

 What You’ll See